kaditya25/game-engine/README.md

 ```

 ## Running the Mediation Layer
-The ML is comprised of a couple of executables.
+The ML is composed of a couple of executables.
 After building, you must ensure
 that the following programs are running.
 It may be helpful to use a terminal
 multiplexer like tmux or terminator and start each program in a separate pane.